2019 MPYRE Strikes Back

 As usual, care was taken to place the fuel station far enough away from traffic but still close enough to maintain a clear path to the performance area.
 The performance circle was large enough to safely support three performers at a time.
 At least one safety person with a duvatyne cloth, to suffocate any uncontrolled flames, watched the circle at all times performers were lit.

+Fire spinning started at sunset, approximately 8:45pm and continued to 10:00pm, when all music and performance ended.
 Fire spinning has always been one of the highlights of our beach celebration, and this year was just as every year has been—mesmerizing and dramatic!

-A majority of our non-local Burning Man community heard of the event through social media and Burning Man email announcement lists, both specific regional groups and Jack Rabbit Speaks, the primary Burning Man email newsletter.
+A majority of our non-local Burning Man community heard of the event through social media and Burning Man email announcement lists, both specific regional groups and Jack Rabbit Speaks, the primary Burning Man email newsletter

 Leave No Trace (LNT)

-The next morning, ten of us showed up to help with our final beach Leave No Trace sweep.
+The next morning, four MPYREians showed up to help with our final beach Leave No Trace sweep.
 All recycle bins had been sorted through by conscientious recyclers, and we dropped off the borrowed bins at the dumpster.
 Again this year, our community members did a great job picking up all moop.
 The LNT walk filled one plastic grocery bag with the usual: cigarette butts, zip ties, candy wrappers, and etc. We love leaving our Del Monte Beach home cleaner than we found it!

-…MPYRE – Monterey Burners has already received a City of Monterey Special Events Grant for 2018-19 fiscal year.
+MPYRE – Monterey Burners has been awarded a City of Monterey Special Events Grant for 2019-20 fiscal year.

-…MPYRE Strikes Back! is scheduled for June 1, 2019.
+MPYRE Strikes Back! is scheduled for June 6, 2020.